OnDeck VS Kabbage Comparison: Which Loan Is Better For Your Business?

 You should expect to spend about 10 minutes completing the initial OnDeck application.
-An approval decision can be made within minutes of submitting the application, with funding available in as little as just 24 hours.
+An approval decision can be made within minutes of submitting the application, with funding available in as little as 24 hours.

 How Long Does It Take To Get Line Of Credit Draws From Kabbage & OnDeck?

 With Kabbage, the length of time it will take to receive your money depends on the deposit account that you’ve chosen.
 For PayPal, funds will be available within minutes.
-Deposits to your business bank account take up to 3 business days to receive.
+Deposits to your business bank account take up to three business days to receive.

 Kabbage & OnDeck Competitors

 Kabbage and OnDeck are both popular for their business loan options, but they’re not the only alternative lenders on the market.
-Whether Kabbage and OnDeck aren’t the right fit for you or you don’t qualify, there are other alternatives to consider.
+Whether Kabbage and OnDeck aren’t the right fit for you or you don’t qualify, there are other lenders to consider.

-|Lender||Products Offered||Req.
-Time in Business||Req.
-Revenue||Req.
-Credit Score||Next Steps|
+|Lender||Products Offered||Required Time In Business||Required Revenue||Required Credit Score||Next Steps|

 The online lending market is quite competitive, whether you’re looking for a line of credit, a short-term loan, or even more traditional term loans.
-If you’re intrigued by Kabbage, but either don’t qualify or want to explore similar lenders, check out our alternatives to Kabbage.
+If you’re intrigued by Kabbage, but you either don’t qualify or want to explore similar lenders, check out our alternatives to Kabbage.
 Likewise, if you want something similar to OnDeck’s lending options, take a look at our OnDeck alternatives.

 Which Is Best For My Small Business Loan Needs?

-Choose OnDeck When
+Choose OnDeck Business Loans When

-- You need more than $250,000 — OnDeck’s term loans have limits up to $500,000
+- You need more than $150,000 — OnDeck’s term loans have limits up to $250,000

 - You’d rather have a term loan than a line of credit